-- Resistance factors the factor by which the dose of rodenticide required for a susceptible rodent population must be multiplied to achieve the same affect in a resistant rodent population. - Technical resistance this term is used in cases where resistance tests identify resistance but where resistance factors for a given anticoagulant are low and the resistance is likely to have no observable practical effect. - Practical resistance this term is used in cases where resistance tests identify resistance and resistance factors for a given anticoagulant are sufficiently high so that an acceptable level of control is unlikely to be achieved when products containing the anticoagulant are used in practice.
+Resistance factors - the factor by which the dose of rodenticide required for a susceptible rodent population must be multiplied to achieve the same affect in a resistant rodent population.

+- Technical resistance this term is used in cases where resistance tests identify resistance but where resistance factors for a given anticoagulant are low and the resistance is likely to have no observable practical effect. - Practical resistance this term is used in cases where resistance tests identify resistance and resistance factors for a given anticoagulant are sufficiently high so that an acceptable level of control is unlikely to be achieved when products containing the anticoagulant are used in practice. - Metabolic resistance this applies where a physiological change, not directly associated with a major resistance gene, confers a degree of resistance.
+An example is enhanced elimination of anticoagulants by enzymes of the cytochrome P450 group.